vlasscontreras/php-trainer/README.md

 #### Strategy

-This pattern is used to define a family of algorythms and make them interchangeable.
+This pattern is used to define a family of algorithms and make them interchangeable.

 ```bash
 php trainer strategy